yohasebe/ruby-wordle/README.md

 `word-lists/word-list-original.txt`

 A word list used to generate more useful word lists above.
 It is based on `words_alpha.txt` in [dwyl/english-words](https://github.com/dwyl/english-words).
-Add as many words you like to this file as needed .

 ----